 - For a dose of probiotics use cultured milk and whipping cream.
 See the section above for suggestions, including milk kefir, yogurt, buttermilk, and more!

 - Mix all the ingredients together.
-The honey needs to be really runny to mix properly into the cold milk, so heat it slightly, if necessary.
+The honey needs to be really runny to mix properly into the cold milk, so warm it slightly, if necessary.

 - Cool the ice cream mixture in the fridge for up to 3 hours before putting it in the ice cream maker.